Virtual Machines (VMs)

 We encourage you to apply the latest updates as soon as possible.

-If you absolutely cannot update, apply the mitigation script provided by Vates and the Xen Project, available at https://xenbits.xen.org/xsa/advisory-468.html.
+If you absolutely cannot update, apply the mitigation script provided by Vates and the Xen Project, available at https://xenbits.xen.org/xsa/advisory-468.html (Windows 10 1607/Server 2016 and later only).

 Note that this mitigation script only covers vulnerabilities in the Xen PV Interface driver.